coriouslien/cuda-gemm-kernels/environment/setup.md

 At the CMD command line:
 `vssadmin delete shadows /for=C: /all /quiet`
 ________________________________________
-**Note:** You can't delete a single specific restore point through built-in Windows tools — it's all or nothing.
-If you only want to free up space, Option 1 or the vssadmin command is the quickest.
+**Note:** It can't delete a single specific restore point through built-in Windows tools — it's all or nothing.
+If it only wants to free up space, Option 1 or the vssadmin command is the quickest.

-After deleting, go back to **Disk Management** and try shrinking C: again — you should be able to reclaim significantly more space.
+After deleting, go back to **Disk Management** and try shrinking C: again — it should be able to reclaim significantly more space.
 Please see the list volume below.
 I select volume 0, but I still cannot shrink the disk of 1400000MB.
 DISKPART> select disk 0
 Disk 0 is now the selected disk.